mnm-an/Ctf-Writeups/Cybertalents/Cryptographie/Transposed/README.md

 print(msg)
 ```
 ### Output: L{NTP#AGLCSF.#OAR4A#STOL11__}PYCCTO1N#RS.S
+So we can describe the encryption algorithm as follows:
+**Initialization:**

-The encryption algorithm shuffles a tuple of numbers from 0 to 6 **(range(7))** and uses this shuffled tuple to encrypt the flag after shuffling the flag itself.
+    A permutation of numbers from 0 to 6 is created.
+    The message is loaded from a file and padded with "." characters to ensure its length is a multiple of 14.

+**Iterative Transformation (100 iterations):**

+    The message is repeatedly transformed through a series of steps:
+        Shuffling of characters by moving the first character to the end, splitting the message into even and odd positions, and shuffling again.
+        Reordering of characters within blocks of size 7 according to the shuffled permutation.

+**Output:**

+    the transformed message is printed as the final result.

+### Decryption Approach :

+My approach is that the decryption script will iterates through all possible permutations of the shuffled tuple, attempting to reverse the encryption process to recover the flag that begins with "FLAG{."

 #### `decrypt.py`:
 ```python